-Upon the resolution at the Ordinary General Meeting of Shareholders of June 28, 2016, the maximum amount of performance-linked stock compensation for Directors who are not Audit & Supervisory Committee members (excluding those who are independent from business execution, such as Outside Directors, as well as those residing overseas) was set at 500 million yen in total over a period of three fiscal years, with the maximum number of total points to be granted per year set at 100,000 points (one point is equivalent to one share in the Company).
+By resolution at the Ordinary General Meeting of Shareholders of June 28, 2016, the maximum amount of performance-linked stock compensation for Directors who are not Audit & Supervisory Committee members (excluding those who are independent from business execution, such as Outside Directors, as well as those residing overseas) was set at 500 million yen in total over a period of three fiscal years, with the maximum number of total points to be granted per year set at 100,000 points (one-point is equivalent to one share in the Company).
 Upon the resolution at the Board of Directors meeting held on May 16, 2019, these standards have been continued.
-At the conclusion of the Ordinary General Meeting of Shareholders, the number of Directors who are not Audit & Supervisory Committee members was six.
+At the conclusion of the OrdinaryGeneral Meeting of Shareholders, there were six Directors who are not Audit & Supervisory Committee members.